 A 30-minute drive south of Perth’s centre is the port town of Fremantle, which blends interesting colonial remnants with the famous Little Creatures Brewery.
 Visit Fremantle Prison and take one of its eerie tours, and explore seafaring history at the terrific Maritime Museum and Shipwreck Galleries.
 Grab a casual lunch at colourful Yocal, have dinner at Bread in Common and stay at boutique Hougoumont Hotel.

-Sample Western Australian wine in the Swan Valley
+Experience wine and Aboriginal culture in the Swan Valley

 Western Australia's oldest wine region, the Swan Valley, is home to 40 vineyards, many with cellar doors offering tastings of the region's warm-climate wines.
 You can drive, cycle or use the Swan Valley Explorer, a convenient hop-on/hop-off bus that loops its way around the valley stopping in at many of the region's famous eateries, wineries, breweries and distilleries.
 Swan Valley is also home to Caversham Wildlife Park, where visitors can meet koalas and feed friendly kangaroos, and Maalinup Aboriginal Gallery, which offers an easily accessible and fascinating introduction to Aboriginal art, food and culture.
 View the works of Noongar artists, create your own artwork or enjoy a bush tucker talk and tasting.

 Explore Perth's urban villages and small bar scene